 There are dozens of parameters on a single electric guitar along with your connection to the amplifying devices, it would be very accurate to say that every parameter will affect the overall tone, sensation and feeling of the instrument.

-However, always ask “How many per cent improvement or change?”
-Changin a string tree may help with tuning issues but doesn’t necessarily mean it will also IMPROVE the tone drastically.
+However, always ask “How much per cent improvement or change?”
+Changing a string tree may help with tuning issues but doesn’t necessarily mean it will also IMPROVE the tone drastically.

-Or upgrading your capacitors on the electronics will probably help you dial better tones with your pots, but still “How many per cent improvement or change?”.
+Or upgrading your capacitors on the electronics will probably help you dial better tones with your pots, but still “How much per cent improvement or change?”.